carmenbianca/report-liferay/report.md

 communities.
 Moreover, a presence within these communities is a great boon for one's professional development.

-# Project definition {#project-definition}
+## Project definition {#project-definition}

-In this chapter, we define the parameters of the project.
-Specifically, this chapter defines the end result of the project.
+In this section, we define the parameters of the project.
+Specifically, this section defines the end result of the project.

-## Ideal situation
+### Ideal situation

 In order to give some context for the goals in section \ref{goals}, these are some qualities of the ideal situation: